 Citizens United for Research in Epilepsy (CURE), is the leading nongovernmental agency fully committed to funding research in epilepsy.
 The organization was founded by Susan Axelrod and a small group of parents of children with epilepsy who were frustrated with their inability to protect their children from seizures and the side effects of medications.
 Unwilling to sit back, they joined forces to spearhead the search for a cure.

 Since its inception in 1998, CURE has been at the forefront of epilepsy research, raising more than $40 million to fund research and other initiatives that will lead the way to a cure for epilepsy.
-CURE funds grants for young and established investigators and has awarded nearly 200 cutting-edge projects in 15 countries around the world to date.
+CURE funds grants for young and established investigators and has awarded more than 200 cutting-edge projects in 15 countries around the world to date.

 In May 2014, CURE launched a new signature program, the Epilepsy Genetics Initiative (EGI).
 With an initial $1 million in funding, EGI will create a comprehensive, interactive database where patients can have their genetic data repeatedly analyzed in an effort to identify the cause of their epilepsy.
 These data will also be made available to epilepsy researchers in an effort to find new causes of epilepsy and use these findings to guide treatment.
 EGI brings patients, medical professionals, and researchers together in a mutually beneficial way to advance the genetics of epilepsy and help create a culture of personalized medicine for people with epilepsy.